-Sports betting.
-It is a hobby that many more Americans are trying their hand at in recent years.
-A lot more states are making it legal and it is arguably giving even more opportunities for professional sports bettors.
+Sports betting is a hobby that many more people are trying their hand at in recent years.
+In last years it is arguably giving even more opportunities for serious sports bettors to make extra money.

 One way that this can happen is by using a sports betting affiliate.